SHOP DRAWINGS: MEANING, TYPES AND REAL EXAMPLES

 Production and Execution

 Shop drawings serve as manufacturing blueprints.
 These are the translations of the design into instructions for production teams.
 The drawings guide every aspect of fabrication from material selection to assembly.
 This ensures that the finished product matches the intended design.
-Additionally, shop drawings are dynamic documents—any changes in site conditions, client preferences, or regulations are reflected in updated versions.
+Additionally, shop drawings are dynamic documents, and any changes in site conditions, client preferences, or regulations are reflected in updated versions.
 This adaptability minimizes errors and keeps the project on track.

 Best Practices for Shop Drawings